I’ve been here before – but never quite this bad.

 But then, two days later, I realised I had two choices.
 I can either carry on as I am, hating myself and feeling down and giving in to binging on food, continuing to live some kind of half life – or, I can find the power to end the cycle and make a change.
 I chose the latter.

 Some call depression the black dog – to me it’s more of a black cloud, following me around and raining down drops of sadness and isolation and hopelessness.
-It’s returned since that day…but I haven’t coped with it through eating and instead got through it by focusing on looking after myself and giving my mind the self-care it needs.
+It’s returned since then…but I have tried to put coping mechanisms in place to stop me from ever feeling as low as I did that night.

 They do say it takes hitting your rock bottom before you can start to move onwards and upwards, and I think that Wednesday April 5th 2017 was mine.